 - Drag and drop the desired folder onto the Terminal icon in the Dock.

-- This works with Terminal open or the Terminal icon kept in the Dock while Terminal is closed.
+- Note: This works with Terminal open, of course; it also works on the Terminal icon kept in the Dock while Terminal is closed.

 - Drag and drop the folder onto an existing Terminal window while holding down the Command key to immediately cd to the dropped directory.